Jesus said, "He that believes in me, as the scriptures had said, out of his belly will flow rivers of living water" John 7:38

 There is a lot of controversy concerning the evidence of the Baptism of the Holy Ghost in the life of believers.
 These differences range from speaking in unknown tongues, loud uncontrollable praises and body spasms, to being ‘slain’ in the spirit.
 The most recognized evidence in many churches is the speaking in tongues.
 Some denominations do not allow any Christian to teach, preach, or play any active roles if he/she does not speak in tongues.
-Many Christians seem to limit the manifestation of the Holy Ghost to unknown tongues, a special dance, a bass run, special organ chords and drum beats, a prophetic word, and loud speaking.We will be judged and recognized by our love for each other.
+Many Christians seem to limit the manifestation of the Holy Ghost to unknown tongues, a special dance, a bass guitar run, special organ chords and drum beats, a prophetic word, and loud speaking.We will be judged and recognized by our love for each other.
 Love plays the most part in the Christian faith.
-With love in the body, there is no place for un-forgiveness and separatism.
-God will never divide His body, but the devil will always try to do so.
+With love in the body, there is no place for un-forgiveness and segregation.
+God will never divide His body, but the devil will always try to do so because he divides and conquers.
 We should not give any place to the devil.
 (Ephesians 4:27- Neither give place to the devil).

 34 A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 35 By this all will know that you are My disciples, if you have love for one another.”

 We know that we have passed from death to life, because we love the brethren.
 He who does not love his brother abides in death.